Series: Tales of Silver Downs #1

 He feels called to be a bard, but his brothers think he's trying to avoid working.
 She has until summer's end to choose a husband or marry the man her father has chosen.

 Fionn is the youngest of seven sons and knows his destiny is to be a bard.
 But his older brothers think he's wasting his time and want him to start contributing to the household.
 When the woman he's secretly in love with is promised to his oldest brother, he realises he needs a stable income if he's to convince her to marry him before it's too late.

-Agata wants a life of travel and adventure, but her father's decided it's time she settles down.
-He says she must be married by the end of the summer.
-If she can find a husband in that time, she can marry him.
+Agata wants a life of travel and adventure, but her father has decided it's time she settles down.
+If she can find a husband before summer's end, she can marry him.
 Otherwise, she must marry the man her father has chosen.